Quantumyilmaz/Plotter/README.md

 ![image info](./example_plots/intermediate_example_lineplot+hist.png)

-If we wanted a histogram and a line plot in each histogram:
+If we wanted a histogram and a line plot in each subplot:

 ```
 hist_data2 = np.random.randn(1000)